Add libraries to qmake projects

 For all libraries, select the target platforms for the application, library, or plugin.

 Specify whether the library is statically or dynamically linked.
-For a statically linked internal library, Qt Creator adds dependencies (target_link_libraries when using CMake or PRE_TARGETDEPS when using qmake) in the project file.
+For a statically linked internal library, Qt Creator adds dependencies as the value of the PRE_TARGETDEPS qmake variable in the project file (.pro).

 Depending on the development platform, Qt Creator might detect some options automatically.
 For example, on macOS, it detects the library type (Library or Framework) automatically and hides the option.
 However, if you develop on another platform than macOS and want to build your project for macOS, you must specify the library type.

 The default convention on Windows is that the debug and release versions of a library have the same name, but are placed in different subdirectories, usually called debug and release.
 If the library path does not have either of these folders, you cannot select the option to place the libraries in separate folders.

 Alternatively, the letter d can be added to the library name for the debug version.
 For example, if the release version is called example.lib, the debug version is called exampled.lib.
 You can specify that the letter is added for the debug version and removed for the release version.
 If the library name ends in d, deselect the Remove "d" suffix for release version option.

 For more information about the project file settings, see qmake Manual: Declaring Other Libraries.